SceneAdapt: Scene-aware Adaptation of Human Motion Diffusion: Method

 \subsection{Stage 1: Adaptation for Inbetweening}

-Prior approaches have explored inbetweening either by imputing keyframes at inference time~\citep{guy2023mdm} or by training specialized models from scratch \citep{conmdi, scenemi}.
+Prior approaches have explored inbetweening either by imputing keyframes at inference time~\cite{guy2023mdm} or by training specialized models from scratch \cite{conmdi, scenemi}.
 However, the adaptation of text-conditioned motion generation models to the inbetweening setting remains unexplored.
-A well-adpated inbetweening model should not only achieve high keyframe alignment, but also perserve the naturalness and text-adherence capability of the original model.
+A well-adapted inbetweening model should not only achieve high keyframe alignment, but also preserve the naturalness and text-adherence capability of the original model.

-\textbf{Adaptation Layers.} To achieve these properties, we introduce the Context-aware Keyframing (CaKey) layer, which applies affine modulation to the MDM latents based on the given keyframes.
+\paragraph{\textbf{Adaptation Layers.}} To achieve these properties, we introduce the Context-aware Keyframing (CaKey) layer, which applies affine modulation to the MDM latents based on the given keyframes.
+CaKey introduces two key modifications over standard FiLM-style modulation: (1) \textbf{Context-awareness}.
+The modulation parameters are estimated not only from the keyframe signal but also from the diffusion timestep along with the latent representation being modulated, enabling the modulation to be aware of \textit{what it is modulating}, and thereby improving alignment with input keyframes.
+(2) \textbf{Sparse modulation}.
+Identity is preserved on non-keyframe indices while modulation is applied only on the keyframe indices, ensuring that only the keyframe latents are modulated, thereby preserving the original generation capabilities of the base model.

 Formally, CaKey employs two learnable MLP-based networks, $f_\theta$ and $h_\phi$.
-These networks take as input the keyframe mask $m$, ground-truth motion $x$, the diffusion timestep $t$, and the current self-attention activation $a$, and output the scale $\gamma$ and shift $\beta$ parameters:
+These networks take as input the ground-truth motion $x$, the diffusion timestep $t$, and the current self-attention activation $a$, and output the scale $\gamma$ and shift $\beta$ parameters:

 Our modulation process is described as